 Lagoon Nebula (M8)

-Lagoon Nebula is a rather large nebula (especially for my set up) about 4,100 light-years distant, in the direction of the center of our Milky Way Galaxy.
+Lagoon Nebula is a rather large nebula about 4,100 light-years distant, in the direction of the center of our Milky Way Galaxy.
 Hot stars in the open star cluster (bright blue stars in the center) power the nebular glow by process of ionization, complete with dust clouds that are not ionized (the black/gray structures).

 In simple words, when a very hot star’s radiation (light) falls on these super large clouds of hydrogen, they displace the electrons of that hydrogen atoms temporarily, thereby releasing light, that allows us to see these clouds in pink color, as the light emitted by the process of ionization is in the infra-red spectrum.